oswaldogressani/EpiLPS/README.md

 library("EpiLPS")
 ```

 The EpiLPS package structure is fairly simple.
-It has three main
-routines and an S3 method for plots:
+The most important
+routines are:

-- `epilps()` The main routine for model fit.
+- `estimR()` The main routine to estimate the reproduction number.
 - `plot.epilps()` S3 method to plot an object of class `epilps`.
 - `episim()` A routine to simulate epidemic data.
-- `perfcheck()` Checks the performance of `epilps()` via simulations.

 ## A simulated example